deepin-community/python-coverage/doc/cmd.rst

       -L, --pylib           Measure coverage even inside the Python installed library, which isn't done by default.
-      -p, --parallel-mode   Append the machine name, process id and random number to the .coverage data file name to simplify collecting data from many processes.
+      -p, --parallel-mode   Append the machine name, process id and random number to the data file name to simplify collecting data from many processes.
       --source=SRC1,SRC2,...
                             A list of directories or importable names of code to measure.